Child Height Calculator

 The study is also used to monitor the treatment process of kids with growth deficiencies.
 There are plenty of factors that may affect growth:

 - hormone - related diseases (adrenal gland disorders, growth hormone deficiency, hypothyroidism),

 - orthopedic as well as orthodontic problems, the treatment of which must be planned according to child's predicted growth.

 The difference in hand bones, years 3, 6, 12, 18

 Standardized growth charts are an essential tool used by doctors to determine whether a child is growing as expected.
 They are based on regular measurements of a child's height, weight, head size, and BMI.
-To find these values, you can use our BMI calculator.
+To find these values, you can use our BMI calculator or child BMI calculator.

 The most popular charts are the WHO Charts for infants and children ages 0 to 2 and CDC Charts for children above 2.
 You can check them here.